Real fuel consumption and economy logo

 Nissan 200 SX fuel consumption

 Of all Nissan 200 SX modifications produced from 1988 to 2000 real fuel consumption according to user ratings is approximately 17% higher compared to advertised consumption.
-Starting from 1990 Nissan 200 SX average difference between actual owner-reported fuel consumption and stated consumption was slightly above industry average, at 1991 it was significantly higher than average, at 1992 difference became slightly above industry average and finally at 1994 difference between owner-reported and advertised fuel economy became significantly higher than average.
+Starting from 1990 Nissan 200 SX average difference between actual owner-reported fuel consumption and stated consumption was slightly above industry average, at 1994 difference between owner-reported and advertised fuel economy became significantly higher than average.
 For more details, see the table below.

 Year-to-year deviations of actual owner-reported average fuel consumption from advertised values